k8sgpt-ai/kdev/README.md

 #kdev

 Rapid K8sGPT development environment.
-This is a tool that will setup and teardown the components and resources you need.
+This is a tool that will setup and teardown the components and resources you need for working with the Operator and K8sGPT server.

 ## Prerequisites